What to collect before filling in the form

 It helps to keep a diary for a few days before completing the form, so you don’t forget any tasks that you need help with.

-It’s very important that you give details of everything you struggle with.
-Think about all the little daily tasks that you might have difficulty with:
+It’s very important that you give details of everything you struggle with, such as:

 - getting up from the toilet